redis/redis-doc/docs/data-types/bitfields.md

     Introduction to Redis bitmaps
 ---

-Redis bitfields are somewhat like arrays of integer values.
+Redis bitfields let you perform bitwise arithmetic on integer field of arbitrary bit length.
+For example, you an operate on anything from unsigned, 32-bit integers to signed 5-bit integers.

-The values are stored using binary encoding in Redis strings.
+These values are stored using binary-encoded Redis strings.
 Bitfields support atomic read, write and increment operations, making them a good choice for managing counters and similar numerical values.

 ## Examples

-Suppose you're keeping track of activity in your game.
+Suppose you're keeping track of activity in an online game.
 You want to maintain two crucial metrics for each player: the total amount of gold and the number of monsters slain.
-Because your game is highly addictive, these counters should be at least 32-bit wide.
+Because your game is highly addictive, these counters should be at least 32 bits wide.

-You can represent these counters with a bitfield per player.
+You can represent these counters with one bitfield per player.

 * New players start the tutorial with 1000 gold (counter in offset 0).
 ```